 Students must analyze information within the style of academic prose writing, and, in general, develop their ability to join a scholarly conversation.

-B. In accordance with Florida Statute 1007.25 concerning the state’s general education core course requirements, this course meets the general education competencies for Communication.
+B. In accordance with Florida Statute 1007.25 concerning the state’s general education core course requirements, this course meets the general education competencies for Humanities.

-Students will demonstrate the ability to communicate effectively.
+Students will confirm the ability to think critically through demonstrating interpretive ability and cultural literacy.

-Students will demonstrate the ability to analyze communication critically.
+Students will acquire competence in reflecting critically upon the human condition.

 C. Other Course Objectives/Standards

 LIT 2000 Fulfills the State of Florida’s Core Humanity General Education Requirement